AyazOzk/Sendy/README.md

 ## Features

-- 📚 Upload questions and build your archive
+- Send and receive messages from a single extension across all devices.
-- 🔁 Spaced repetition
+- Easily share links.
-- 📄 Solve questions in bulk, export as PDF
+- Easily export/import chats.
-- 🔍 AI-powered question analysis and similar question generation (redirects to Gemini, ChatGPT, etc.)
+- Server-side thumbnail support.

 ## How It Works?